 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Heathrow's total carbon emissions reached approximately 18,774,300,000 kg CO2e.
-This figure includes Scope 1 emissions of about 32,116,000 kg CO2e, Scope 2 emissions of approximately 56,134,000 kg CO2e, and a significant Scope 3 contribution of around 18,742,184,000 kg CO2e.
-The Scope 3 emissions primarily stem from the use of sold products, which accounted for about 17,951,588,000 kg CO2e.
+This figure includes Scope 1 emissions of about 32,116,000 kg CO2e, primarily from mobile combustion and fugitive emissions, and Scope 2 emissions of approximately 56,134,000 kg CO2e.
+The majority of emissions, around 18,742,184,000 kg CO2e, fall under Scope 3, which encompasses business travel, employee commuting, and the use of sold products.
 Heathrow has set ambitious climate commitments, aiming for net zero carbon emissions by 2050.
-This long-term target encompasses all scopes of emissions.
-In the near term, the airport plans to reduce supply-chain carbon emissions by 36% by 2030 and achieve an 87% reduction in carbon emissions from airport vehicles and operations (Scope 1 and Scope 2) by the same year.
-The emissions data for Heathrow is cascaded from its parent organization, Heathrow Finance plc, reflecting a comprehensive approach to sustainability within the corporate family.
-The airport's commitment to reducing its carbon footprint aligns with industry standards and the global push towards sustainable aviation practices.
+Additionally, the airport plans to reduce supply-chain carbon emissions by 36% by 2030 and achieve an 87% reduction in carbon emissions from airport vehicles and Scope 1 emissions by the same year.
+These targets are part of a broader strategy to align with global climate goals.
+The emissions data for Heathrow is cascaded from its parent organization, Heathrow Finance plc, reflecting a comprehensive approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents